misericordias/awesome-prompt-for-academic/AI-Rules.md

 5. **Write a concise description** explaining the prompt's use case
 6. **Add the prompt** to the correct markdown file in the input language first
 7. **Translate and add** the prompt to all other language folders
-8. **Assign the next sequential number** within the chosen category

 ### Language Handling Rules:
 - **Primary Addition**: Always add to the folder matching the input language first
 - **Translation Requirement**: After adding to the primary language, translate and add to ALL other language folders
-- **Consistency**: Maintain the same category, tags, and numbering across all languages
+- **Consistency**: Maintain the same category and tags across all languages

 ## 📂 Available Categories